jchandleroneal/NLP-NewsArticle_Categorization/README.md

 ## Overview

-The focus of this project was to observe a given description from an unknown news article to the created model that would then determine the category of the article.
+The focus of this project was to create a machine learning model that could receive descriptions of unknown news articles from huffington post and categorize them.
+The original data observed contained 5 features, the target variable (the category of the article), and 200,853 records (News Articles); these were then reduced to one feature, the concatenated headline and description, the target variable, and 200,853 records.

 ---

 ## Business Problem

+Forbes Magazine

 ---

 ## Data

 This project used the News Category Dataset from Rishabh Misra which had originally been web scraped from The Huffington Post.
-The data, post cleaning, contained 2 features with 200,853 records (news articles).
+The data, post cleaning, contained 2 features with 200,853 records.

 ---

 ### Content

-`Headline`: `Title of the article`.
+* `Headline`: `Title of the article`.

-`Short_description`: `Short description of the article`.
+* `Short_description`: `Short description of the article`.

-`NOTE`: `Both headline and short description were concatenated prior to the modeling process`.
+* `NOTE`: `Both headline and short description were concatenated prior to the modeling process`.

 ---

 ### Predictor Value

-`Category`: `The arrticles classification`.
+* `Category`: `The arrticles classification`.

 ---